Absa Bank

-Absa Bank Limited, formerly known as the Amalgamated Banks of South Africa, is a commercial bank in South Africa and the flagship bank of Absa Group.
-It is licensed by the Reserve Bank of South Africa, the central bank and national banking regulator.
+Absa Bank Limited, commonly referred to as Absa and formerly known as the Amalgamated Banks of South Africa, is a major commercial bank in South Africa and the flagship bank of Absa Group.
+As with all commercial banks, it is licensed by the Reserve Bank of South Africa - the central bank and national banking regulator.
+Headquartered in Johannesburg, Gauteng, Absa is publicly-traded, and listed on the JSE Limited.

-Location

-The bank's headquarters are located on the 7th Floor of Absa Towers West, 15 Troye Street, Johannesburg, South Africa.